igmt-official/dotfiles/README.md

 But before that I would recommend configuring basic utilities like audio, battery, mounting drives, etc.

-# Qtile basic system utilities
+# Qtile Basic System Utilities
 In this section we will cover some software that almost everybody needs on their system.

 ## Wallpaper